Amertha Villas – Spacious, with a traditional design and lush tropical setting.

 - Smoking Rooms: Smoking is not allowed in the rooms but is permitted anywhere else in the resort.

 - Best Room: Ocean Front Villas are very spacious, each featuring a private pool and extensive open-air area with a kitchen, dining table, and lounge room.

-- For Families: Suites can fit in an extra single bed.
-Villas have enough bedrooms to sleep up to 10, as well as private pools and kitchen/lounge/dining areas.
+- For Families: Suites can fit in extra single beds.
+Villas have enough bedrooms to sleep up to 10, as well as private pools and kitchen/living/dining areas.

 - Walking & Cycling: Pemuteran is several kilometers long and the limited facilities are spread out, so expect to do a lot of walking.
 The road is flat and wide, although busy, and reasonable for cycling.
 The resort offers rental of bikes.

 - Public Transport: Decrepit buses and bemos (minivans) ply the main road, linking all places within Pemuteran and connecting Pemuteran with Lovina, Pura Pulaki temple, and the turnoff to Banjar (see later).

 - Shuttle Buses: No tourist shuttle buses venture this far.
 They do travel to Lovina, from where it’s easy enough to catch a bus or bemo to Pemuteran.